The Impact of Obesity in the USA

 Obesity can cause the risk of developing type 2 diabetes.
 It's a condition when your blood sugar level is higher than normal.
 It can lead to different health issues such as heart disease, stroke, nerve damage, kidney disease, and more.

 Prediabetes is also a serious condition where blood sugar levels are higher than normal.
 Although it's yet classified as type 2, it can lead to it over time.
-This can be caused by obesity so it's best to lose some pounds to avoid it escalating.
+This can be caused by obesity so it's best to lose some pounds to avoid it escalating, you can also look into supplements for diabetes.

 This condition can be caused by lifestyle, genetics, drugs, or other conditions such as obesity.
 It's a high level of lipids such as cholesterol, triglycerides, or even both.
 It can also be a low high-density lipoprotein cholesterol level.